spectrochempy/spectrochempy/docs/gettingstarted/install/install_mac.rst

     isolate the changes made on the installed library from any other previous installation for another applcation.

-    We will name this new environment :`scpy` in this example
+    We will name this new environment `scpy` in this example but of course you can use whatever name you want.

     .. sourcecode:: bash